Daohub-io/beaker-whitepaper/Whitepaper.md

 Only code that is sufficiently vouched for by the users is included in the system, with the developers working on that code being rewarded in cryptocurrency assets.
-The vouching system ensures that only code that has been approved by all the relevant users is included andallocates monetary rewards to incentivize high quality development work.
+The vouching system ensures that only code that has been approved by all the relevant users is included and allocates monetary rewards to incentivize high quality development work.

 Unfortunately, this solution only solves a governance problem, which does not